Copenhagen to Stockholm by train Copenhagen to Stockholm by train

 Standard Class Seats

-Standard class offers 2+2 seating arrangements, complete with fixed or folding tables, power outlets, free Wi-Fi, and overhead storage racks.
-For added convenience, there’s a bistro car serving meals and drinks.
+Standard class, also referred to as ‘second class’, offers 2+2 seating arrangements, complete with fixed or folding tables, power outlets, free Wi-Fi, and overhead storage racks.
+Spacious seats and large windows provide a comfortable and scenic journey.
+Power sockets are available at each seat for charging devices.
+For added convenience, there’s a bistro car serving meals and drinks; restrooms are generally kept clean and the onboard staff is friendly and helpful.
 Accessibility features are also in place to accommodate disabled travelers.

 First Class Seats